slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Plans are not static.

-Switch strategies a few times to get where you want to go.
-When problems shift faster than your rate of adaptation you loose.
+Switch strategies when needed to reach your goal.
+When problems shift faster than your adaptation rate, you lose.
+Adapt instead of react.
+An opportunity can look like an unwanted job.
+Listen to predict collapse.

-> *"At high tide the fish eats ants; at low tide the ants eat fish."
+> *"At high tide the fish eats ants; at low tide the ants eat fish." (...)
+"When the winds of change blow, some people build walls while others build windmills."
 -- vox populi*

 > *"One should not be too straightforward.
 Go & see the forest.
 The straight trees are cut down, the crooked ones are left standing."